Hans-Valentin Hube: Early career

-Hans-Valentin Hube was born on 29 October 1890, in Naumburg an der Saale, German Empire.
+Hans-Valentin Robert Friedrich Hube was born on 29 October 1890, in Naumburg an der Saale, German Empire to Margarete and Richard Hube.
 Hube volunteered for military service in the Prussian Army in 1909, and served during World War I where he saw action during the Race to the Sea, and was awarded the Iron Cross 2nd Class and the Knight's Cross of the House Order of Hohenzollern.
-He had an arm amputated as a result of injuries sustained at the battle of Verdun.
+He had his left arm amputated as a result of injuries sustained at the battle of Verdun.
 In 1918, following the end of the war which ended with the German Empire's defeat and subsequent collapse, Hube briefly served with the right-wing Freikorps paramilitary during the instability.
 Hube joined the Reichswehr, the successor of the Imperial German Army after the establishment of the Weimar Republic, and continued his army service in the Wehrmacht after the founding of Nazi Germany, reaching the rank of Oberst in 1936.